renatobo/bonogps/hardware/assembled/README.md

 ![From the side](bonogps_bn220_side.jpg)

-I used double sided tape to attach this on top of a back seat/seat cowl or to secure it inside the fairing
+I used double sided tape to attach this on top of a back seat/seat cowl or to secure it inside the fairing: an example for a Ducati Panigale 959/1299 here below:

 ![Inside](bonogps_bn220_underseat.jpg)